-Please help me support AIDS/LifeCycle by giving what you can.
-Last year we raised over $16 million!
-ALC will keep riding until AIDS and HIV are a thing of the past.
-Donations are tax deductable and will benefit the San Francisco AIDS Foundation and the LA LGBT Center's AIDS services.
+Please help me support TOGETHERIDE by giving what you can.
+Last year we raised over $8 million!
+Donations are tax deductible and will benefit the San Francisco AIDS Foundation and the LA LGBT Center's AIDS services.

 That's the policy stuff, but this is also personal.
 Howard died first.
 Then Herb.
 Howard's partner Edward died later.
 I had become Edward's roommate so my rent would help him maintain the home he and Howard shared.
 Wow, then so many more.
 Vincent and Jeffrey were both former boyfriends when they died.
 Then, even more recently with great new drugs and technology, Gregory died of kidney failure because the early drugs damaged his kidneys.
 He and I dated in college and both ended up in San Francisco so many years later.
 Studies also show that even people with HIV who are on modern treatments age much more quickly than others.